SebastJava/prosilver-lm/README.md

 2. You could replace the default smilies with these new ones here: https://www.phpbb.com/customise/db/style/flatui_smilies/ Just follow the quick and easy instructions from there.
 Having trouble?
 The procedure is made even more simple now.
 You should be able to find my update topic about this procedure on https://www.phpbb.com/customise/db/style/flatui_smilies/support.

 ### Favicon update

-The favicon is already created.
-Using the simple "Lm" version, without any background, makes it not so small for the classic 16x16 pixels size.
+It would be better to use the simple "Lm" path, without any background circle.
+This way the favicon would not look so small.

-Using https://realfavicongenerator.net/ a bunch of various files got created, for all browsers on all platforms.
-These files are contained in `favicon/favicon_package_v0.16.zip`.
+Also, it would be better to have favicons generated for all browsers on all platforms.
+Using https://realfavicongenerator.net/ a bunch of various files would be created, for all browsers on all platforms.

-1. Extract this package into the root of your web site.
-If your site is `http://www.example.com`, you should be able to access a file named `http://www.example.com/favicon.ico`.
-1. The `<head>` section is already edited in `template/overall_header.html`, for all these favicons links.
-No other actions required.
+But for now we will just go with the standard `favicon.ico` as found on the main website.

 ### Documentation and credits
 Many information sources and tutorials helped into creating this Prosilver-lm: